wso2/docs-apk/en/docs/setup/prerequisites.md

 # Prerequisites

 To successfully deploy WSO2 APK in your environment, you’ll need a Kubernetes cluster, a Kubernetes client (`kubectl`), and Helm for package management.
-Below, we outline the supported versions of each tool to ensure compatibility with APK.

-## 1. Set up a Kubernetes Cluster

-Refer to the <a href="https://kubernetes.io/docs/setup" target="_blank">Kubernetes documentation</a> to set up a Kubernetes cluster.

-### Kubernetes Requirements

-To deploy WSO2 APK, your environment must meet specific requirements across managed Kubernetes services, resource allocations, and supported Kubernetes distributions.
+Additionally, your environment must meet specific requirements across managed Kubernetes services, resource allocations, and supported Kubernetes distributions.
 Each section below outlines these requirements for a successful deployment.

+### Supported Versions
 #### Managed Kubernetes Services

 WSO2 APK supports several managed Kubernetes services.
 To ensure compatibility, verify that your service’s Kubernetes version falls within the specified range.